darioShar/EOTE_vs_MLE/README.md

-# EOTE vs MLE
+# An Alternative to the Log-Likelihood with Entropic Optimal Transport
-Entropic Optimal Transport Estimator vs Maximum Likelihood Estimator
+Entropic Optimal Transport Estimator vs Maximum Likelihood Estimator (EOTE vs MLE)

 A study of a novel estimator inspired by tools from optimal transport.
 The latter theory essentially offers a geometry on the space of measures,